airmack/gemeaux/README.md

 Whether the redirection is permanent or temporary, clients will behave alike.
 But crawlers and search engine spiders will consider the permanent redirections differently, and should remember to crawl the new target and deprecate the previous URL.

+#### 44: SlowDownResponse

+A slow down response is triggered if a client trys to connect to many times per second or transfers to large data within a given timeframe.
+Depending on the trigger reason for the slow down status a wait time is provided before another request should be made.
+The client is put into a separated logfile if it continues with its bad behavior.

 #### 50: PermanentFailureResponse

 *Usage*: